Woman smiling and looking ahead while walking down a brick path along the water

 and swelling

-In two medical studies, more than 5 out of 10 people who took TREMFYA® had at least a 20% improvement in active PsA symptoms (joint pain, stiffness, swelling) at 24 weeks compared to placebo.
+In another medical study, more than 6 out of 10 patients taking TREMFYA® had at least a 20% improvement in active PsA symptoms (joint pain, stiffness, and swelling) at 24 weeks, compared to more than 4 out of 10 patients taking placebo.
 Individual results may vary.

 TREMFYA® Safety Information